Are Coding Bootcamps Worth It?

 Earning Potential for Coding Bootcamp Grads

-Coding bootcamp graduates have reported an average income of just over $70,000 with a median salary of $65,000 in their first job.
-The average graduate sees their salary increase by over 50% within two years, and that helps immediately pay off their investment.
-Additionally, most people find a job within less than 120 days.
+Coding bootcamp graduates report an average income of over $70,000.
+The average graduate sees their salary increase by over 50% within two years.
+Additionally, most grads find a job within 120 days.

-Coding bootcamp graduates’ salaries continue to rise after they progress.
+Coding bootcamp graduates’ salaries continue to rise after they graduate.
 On average, they see their salary go up by $10,000 with every new job!
-As they become increasingly experienced, they become more valuable to their companies– and that means a higher income.
+As they get more experience, they become more valuable to their companies–and that means a higher income.

 So, from a potential earnings perspective, are coding bootcamps worth it?
 Survey says….yes!